-3.3.6 Summary
+3.3.8 Summary

-The potential impacts associated with the Proposed Development do not have the potential to affect the receiving environment and, consequently, do not have the potential to affect the conservation objectives supporting the qualifying interest/special conservation interests of any European sites.
-Therefore, it can be excluded that the Proposed Development will have a significant effect on any European sites.

-As the Proposed Development itself will not have any effects on the QIs/SCIs or conservation objectives of any European sites, and taking into account the policies and objectives of the statutory plans referred to above, it is concluded that there is no potential for any other plan or project to act in combination with it to result in significant effects on any European sites.

-The potential impacts of the Proposed Development on the receiving environment, their ZoI, and the European sites at risk of significant effects are summarised in Table 1 below.
+- 83 The potential impacts associated with the Proposed Development do not have the potential to affect the receiving environment and, consequently, do not have the potential to affect the conservation objectives supporting the qualifying interest/special conservation interests of any European sites.
+Therefore, the Proposed Development is not likely to have significant effects on any European sites. - As the Proposed Development itself will not have any effects on the QIs/SCIs or conservation objectives of any European sites, and taking into account the policies and objectives of the statutory plans referred to above, it is concluded that there is no potential for any other plan or project to act in combination with it to result in significant effects on any European sites. - 85 The potential impacts of the Proposed Development on the receiving environment, their ZoI, and the European sites at risk of significant effects are summarised in Table 1 below.
 In assessing the potential for the Proposed Development to result in a significant effect on any European sites, any measures intended to avoid or reduce the harmful effects of the project on European sites are not taken into account.